opentomb/OpenTomb/README.md

 * TR forum link: http://www.tombraiderforums.com/showthread.php?t=197508
 * Discord channel: https://discord.gg/d8mQgdc

-### Why it's developed? ###
+### Why create a new engine? ###
 Many may ask — why develop another TR engine clone, while we have fully working Windows builds of TR2-5, and TR1 is perfectly working through DosBox?
-The answer is simple - the older engine gets, less chance it'll become compatible with further systems; but in case of OpenTomb, you can port it to any platform you wish.
+The answer is simple - the older engine gets, the less chance it'll become compatible with new systems; but in case of OpenTomb, you can port it to any platform you wish.

-Other people may ask — why we're developing it, if there are already patchers for existing engines, like TREP, TRNG, etc.?
-The answer is simple — no matter how advanced your patcher is, you are limited by original binary — no new features, no graphic enhancements, no new structures and functions.
-You are not that limited with open-source engine.
+Other people may ask — why are we developing it, if there are already patchers for existing engines, like TREP, TRNG, etc.?
+The answer is simple — no matter how advanced your patcher is, you are limited by the original binary — no new features, no graphic enhancements, no new structures and functions.
+You are not limited in such ways with an open-source engine.

 ### Features ###
 * OpenTomb has completely different collision approach.
-Engine uses special terrain generator to make every room's optimized collisional mesh from so-called "floordata", which was a significant limiting factor in originals.
+The engine uses a special terrain generator to make every room's optimized collisional mesh from so-called "floordata", which was a significant limiting factor in originals.
-* OpenTomb does not run at fixed 30 FPS speed, as any old engine did.
-Instead, variable FPS rate is implemented, just like in any contemporary PC game.
+* OpenTomb is not limited to 30 FPS, as any old engine did.
+Instead, a variable FPS rate is implemented, just like in any contemporary PC game.
 * OpenTomb uses common and flexible libraries, like OpenGL, OpenAL, SDL and Bullet Physics.
 * Lua scripting is a key gameplay feature in OpenTomb, as all entity functionality is not